celzero/midway/README.md

 * Uses proxy env variable no_proxy == 'localhost,127.0.0.0/8,::1'
 * Hostname www.example.com was found in DNS cache
 #
-# this next log line is a confirmation that the traffic was routd to midway:
+# this next log line is a confirmation that the traffic was routed to midway:
 #
 *   Trying <midway-ip>:443...
 * TCP_NODELAY set